GPU-Accelerated ANNS: Quantized for Speed, Built for Change: : A GPU native ANNS system

 \section{\sysname: A GPU native ANNS system}

-This section presents the design of \sysname.
+\RFourInline{W1}{\sysname's design targets four GPU characteristics to achieve high performance.
 The central challenge in GPU-based ANNS is sustaining high hardware (compute and memory) utilization for an irregular, data-dependent, and memory-intensive workload.
 Existing systems trade off compute efficiency for memory bandwidth, or vice versa. \sysname achieves both simultaneously by re-architecting greedy beam search and its associated data structures around GPU execution constraints.

-We first describe how we navigate and overcome the trade-off between compute and memory utilization, new GPU-native optimizations to the \parlayann design, GPU kernel design in \sysname, and how we design batch-parallel construction.
+The four characteristics addressed by \sysname are: }